Bredon Homology of Partition Complexes: Introduction

 \subsubsection{Intended applications}

-We are particularly interested in the graded Mackey functors $\Gamma_F$ as in Example~\ref{example: relevant-Mackey-functor} when $h$ is the $p$-completed sphere and $F(X)=h\wedge X$.
-As discussed in Section~\ref{section: our coefficients}, in this case Theorem~\ref{theorem: main theorem} leads to new proofs of some theorems of Kuhn and Behrens on the relationship between the Goodwillie tower of the identity and the symmetric power filtration of $H\integers$, as well as another approach to Kuhn's proof of the Whitehead Conjecture.
+We are particularly interested in the graded Mackey functors $\coeff_E$ as in Example~\ref{example: relevant-Mackey-functor} when $E$ is the $p$-local sphere spectrum.
+As discussed in Section~\ref{section: our coefficients}, this application of Theorem~\ref{theorem: main theorem} leads to new proofs of some theorems of Behrens and Kuhn on the relationship between the Goodwillie tower of the identity and the symmetric power filtration of $H\integers$, as well as another approach to Kuhn's proof of the Whitehead Conjecture.
 We will pursue this in another paper.